Human remains found during search for missing Kentucky woman

 LANCASTER, Ky.
 (AP) — Kentucky State Police say human remains have been found during a search for a woman who disappeared in January.

-Trooper Robert Purdy tells news outlets that the remains were found late Wednesday in a residential neighborhood in Garrard County.
+Trooper Robert Purdy tells news outlets the remains were found Wednesday in a residential neighborhood in Garrard County.
 Twenty-three-year-old Savannah Spurlock was last seen leaving a Lexington bar with several men.

-Police say a tip reported Wednesday afternoon led authorities to search the property, which belongs to relatives of a potential suspect.
-News outlets say the property was initially searched during the early stages of the investigation.
+Police say a tip reported Wednesday afternoon led authorities to search the property, which belongs to relatives of a suspect.
+News outlets say the property had been searched previously.

-Police say no one has been taken into custody.
-The FBI's Louisville office said its evidence response team was at the scene.
-The remains were taken to the State Medical Examiner's Office in Frankfort for autopsy and identification.
+David Sparks, of Lancaster, was arrested early Thursday.
+The arrest citation does not mention Spurlock but calls Sparks the primary suspect in a missing person's investigation.
+He is charged with abuse of a corpse and evidence tampering.

+The Madison County jail did not have a record of an attorney for Sparks.